How Many Castles Are There in Wales?

 Read on as we explore just how many castles are in Wales, and which ones should be top of your list to visit.

-How many castles are in Wales?
+How many are there in Wales?

 It may surprise you to learn that there are more than 600 castles in Wales, ranging from traditional stone fortifications, medieval defensive architecture and concentric defences surrounded by artificial lakes.